CocoaPods/cocoapods-deintegrate/README.md

 ### License

-cocoapods-deintergrate is released under the MIT license.
+cocoapods-deintegrate is released under the MIT license.
 See [LICENSE](LICENSE).